 Grinding and clenching your teeth can make them loose in their sockets and create deep pockets between the tooth and gum for bacteria to accumulate and flourish.
 These bacteria make the gums inflamed, and ultimately, gum recession occurs.

 A direct injury to the gum tissue can cause recession in the injured area.
 These injuries could happen:

 - While playing contact sports

 Treatment of your receding gums depends on the underlying cause.
-Periodontists specialize in the treatment of gum disease.
+Periodontists specialize in the treatment of gum disease, so if your gum recession is severe, your dentist may refer you to a periodontist.
 The following are some treatment options that can help reattach or restore gum tissue.

 Gum graft surgery

 Gum graft surgery is a surgical technique that can stop bone loss and gum recession from occurring any further.
 In addition, it may also protect the previously exposed root from decay.
 Multiple types of gum grafts are available and the choice usually depends on your individual needs and the extent of the damage.
 Your dentist will discuss different types of grafts available with you to find the best option for you.

 The procedure is made pain-free with the help of local anesthesia.
 During the surgery, some of the existing gum might also have to be lifted away to expose and clean the root of the tooth.